jatainkumar/contact-list-app/README.md

 ---

-Built with ❤️ using React, TypeScript, and Tailwind CSS
+Built with ❤️ using React, JavaScript, and Tailwind CSS